qgis/QGIS-Enhancement-Proposals/qep-x-efficient-snapping-and-geometry-queries.rst

    - two modes for snapToMap

        1. snap to current layer (with default snapping type and tolerance)
-       2. snap to all layers from configuration
+       2. snap to all layers from configuration (advanced)
    - not directly connected to map canvas - need map settings and current layer to be explicitly set
    - optional snapping on intersections
    - client code can access locators